 Last Updated on July 26, 2022 by Michelle Ball

-By Michelle Ball, California Education Attorney for Students since 1995
+By Michelle Ball, Sacramento California Expulsion, Special Education, sports/CIF, College, Education and School Attorney/Lawyer for Students since 1995

 THE BASICS OF APPROACHING A SCHOOL OR COLLEGE PROBLEM

 When you run into a problem in a school or college, find the rules which apply to the situation.
 These may be found in the school handbook, on the website, in program handbooks (e.g. a “Handbook for the Nursing Program”), and in many other places.
 Boards of education also issue policies which are online, usually under the “Board” section of a school district website.

 For college students, a similar request may be filed.
 Timelines are usually 5 business days for public schools (before college), and maximum 45 days under FERPA (Family Education Rights And Privacy Act).
 Some colleges bind themselves to shorter time periods for production which can be discovered when researching relevant school policies.
 For private entities, if they take federal funds, they usually are bound to federal laws on production.

 Another important component to really understanding a matter and later communicating with a school or college about it is a timeline.
 Does the student really know what happened when, and who was involved?
 Get it on paper so it is clear.

 If evidence may be online, printing it out and downloading a copy can be very worthwhile as I have seen schools change websites and remove documents after they found out they were at issue.